tomography/tomocupy/docs/source/install.rst

     (tomocupy)$ cd -

-6. Make sure that the path to nvcc compiler is set (or set it by e.g. 'export CUDACXX=/local/cuda-11.7/bin/nvcc') and install tomocupy
+6. Make sure that the path to nvcc compiler is set (or set it by e.g. ``export CUDACXX=/local/cuda-11.7/bin/nvcc``) and install tomocupy

 ::